Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-Engineering has a hand in designing nearly everything you come into contact with in your daily lives, such as: homes, cars, computers, mobile phones and game consoles.
-This course will allow you to develop an understanding of engineering disciplines and prepares you for working in this exciting industry.
 Your lessons will take place in the Sonardyne Centre, our superblyequipped engineering building.
 You will spend time in both the classroom, learning basic principles and theory, and in the engineering workshop, where you will learn a range of practical engineering processes and skills.
 You will also spend a minimum of 45 days on an industrial placement where you will work closely with a leading employer either every week or on a block placement to help you develop the right knowledge, technical skills and behaviours for working in this exciting sector.
-This course ensures you can rival all students with a unique blend of both academic and industry experience.
-The work placement will provide you will real-world skills required for future employment.

 Five GCSEs at grade 4 or above, including English, and at least a grade 5 in Mathematics and Science.

 You will be taught on campus with a full time 5 days a week programme of lessons in our engineering workshops.
 We provide the specialist knowledge and industry expertise to prepare you for employment with some of the best engineering companies and employers.
-You will alsowork with one of our partner employers, each one leaders in their field, who will help you apply the theory and skills learnt in college to real industry applications.
+You will also work with one of our partner employers, each one leaders in their field, who will help you apply the theory and skills learnt in college to real industry applications.

 You will be assessed through an exam, industrial placement, work-based project and synoptic assessment.